 The manufacturer shall demonstrate the system’s ability to safely operate in the presence of cyclists.
 This shall be demonstrated by avoidance of a collision with a longitudinally travelling cyclist ahead in lane as outlined in Annex 4, paragraph 4.2.5.2.16., taking into account the robustness criteria outlined in Appendix 4 of Annex 3;

-When the end of a highway-like road is expected to require a manoeuvre controlled by the driver an HOR shall aim to be given at least 7 s prior the necessary manoeuvre needs to start.
+When the end of a highway-like road is expected to require a manoeuvre controlled by the driver an HOR shall aim to be given at least 7 seconds prior the necessary manoeuvre needs to start.

 Whilest in this mode of operation, regardless if operated on a highway or a highway-like road, the following subparagraphs shall apply: